VectorGits/demo-repo/README.md

 # Demo

-I'm trying to learn git and github, I hope i learn it right.
+I'm trying to learn git and github, I hope i learn it right!